aadi-joshi/saarthi/README.md

 ## Accessibility Design

-SUVIDHA implements WCAG 2.1 Level AA compliance with additional accommodations for the specific demographics using public kiosks.
+**Saarthi** implements WCAG 2.1 Level AA compliance with additional accommodations for the specific demographics using public kiosks.

 ### Visual Accessibility